gbif/ipt/IPT2ManualNotes.wiki.md

 </li><li><b>Keyword List</b> - enter a list of keywords, separated by commas that describe or are related to the resource.<br>
 </li><li><b>Add new keyword set</b> - click on this link to initiate a form for an additional keyword set.<br>
 <h4>Associated Parties</h4>
 This metadata pages contains information about one or more people or organisations associated with the resource in addition to those already covered on the Basic Metadata page.
-Many of the controls on this page are in common with those for the Resource Contacts on the <a href='IPT2ManualNotes#Basic_Metadata.md'>Basic Metadata</a> page.
+Many of the controls on this page are in common with those for the Resource Contacts on the [[Basic Metadata|IPT2ManualNotes.wiki#basic-metadata]] page.
 Explanations for the remainder of the controls are given below.<br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceMetadataAssociatedParties.png' />
 </li><li><b>Copy details from resource contact</b> - if this person or organisation is the same as the first Resource Contact on the Basic Metadata page, all of the details can be copied into the equivalent fields for the associated party by clicking on this link.<br>
 </li><li><b>Remove this associated party</b> - click on this link to remove the associated party that follows immediately below the link.<br>